Male grooming: By location

 According to Statista, by 2024 the global male grooming market is estimated to be worth about US $81.2 billion.

-Korea
+South Korea

 South Korea has become a center of cosmetics use by men due to "appearance competition", where men wear makeup to compete in tight job markets.
 The Korean wave cultural phenomenon, which includes K-pop, has also strongly influenced male grooming.
 As pop idols in their 20s and so-called "flower boys" have grown in popularity, the perception of men's makeup has changed.
 While it was once common for men who wore makeup to be associated with drag queens or homosexuality in western cultures, Korean male idols, although they are boyish in appearance, otherwise project masculinity.
 Men are encouraged to copy the makeup of Korean male idols.
 In fashion and beauty magazines overseas, there are many articles on skin care and makeup tutorials inspired by Korean pop stars.